intel/cluster-management-toolkit/docs/cmtadm_helptext.md

 If _KUBERNETES_VERSION_ is not specified the newest available version will be used.
 Upgrading requires all nodes to be drained first.
 Once the control plane has been uppgraded you __must__ upgrade all nodes to the same version. __Important__: skipping PATCH REVISIONS is acceptable, but when upgrading to a newer MINOR version all intermediate MINOR versions must be installed first; this applies to nodes too.

+  __--ignore-feature-gates__
+  Ignore the result of the feature gates check

+  Upgrading a cluster may fail if the default

+  set of feature gates has been altered; by default

+  upgrades are aborted if such changesare detected.

+  This option makes the check non-aborting.

+  _Note_: this may yield a failed installation

+  or non-operational cluster
   __--no-cache-update__
   Do not update the APT cache
   __--resume__
   Resume upgrade

+  This can be used to resume operations

+  if upgrade was aborted
   __--start-at-task__ __TASK__
   Start at _TASK_ instead of running all tasks
   __--skip-tasks__ __TASK_,_...__
   Skip _TASK_,_..._
   __--list-tasks__
   List valid values for _TASK_

+  List valid values to use with __--start-at-task__

+  and __--skip-tasks__
   __--reinstall__
   Allow installing the same version

-  __--override__
+  This option allows you to install the same

+  version that's already running in the cluster __--override__
   Override/rebuild installation info
   __--save-ansible-logs__
   Save logs from Ansible runs

-  __--verbose__
+  The logs can be viewed using “cmu logs“ __--verbose__
   Be more verbose
   __-Y__